abdullahalemon2/demonmail/README.md

 Select 1 for get a random mail
 Select 2 for setting up a mail
 * Note
-Your mail will be sent in terminal
+Your mail will be Recived in terminal